 But now we have several problems–three of them, to be exact.

 Ironically, the scene with Dr. Edgemar that seems to make a convincing case for so many people that Mars is real also suggests that it is all fantasy.
 The reason why is that the doctor also manages to predict with pinpoint accuracy what will happen to Quaid from that moment on till the very end of the film.
 If everything that is happening on Mars is real, how was Dr. Edgemar able to know exactly how the events after Quaid kills him would unfold?

-This doesn’t seem like much to go on until we look at the first part of the film, where there seems to be iron clad evidence that the last two thirds of the movie was part of the Rekall vacation package.
+This little clue that Mars never happened doesn’t seem like much to go on until we look at the first part of the film, where there seems to be iron clad evidence that the last two thirds of the movie was part of the Rekall vacation package.
 For people who believe in the Schizoid Embolism Theory, the smoking gun is that scene at Rekall when Quaid is undergoing consultation.
 A technician is asking him to describe the perfect woman and from just a few simple traits, is able to pull up a computer-generated character who looks identical to Melina.

 This also happens: when the technician pulls up a preview of images for the Mars vacation package, all of the locations from the Martian sequence are shown on the screen, including the large hall that contains the alien-built generator that Quaid eventually turns on in the last act of the film.